A fool’s brain digests philosophy into folly, science into superstition, and art into pedantry. Hence University education.

 Figure 12.2 illustrates precisely how Ein feste Burg was carefully mapped over Variation III based on melodic interval mirroring and the principles of counterpoint.
 Melodic interval mirroring occurs when note intervals from Ein feste Burg are reflected in the variation over comparable or identical distances between notes.
 These notes do not necessarily appear in the melody line of the variation.
 The contrapuntal devices of similar and contrary motion were also considered in this analysis.
 Similar motion is when both voices move in the same direction, but not necessarily by the same degree.
 Contrary motion takes place when Ein feste Burg moves in the opposite direction than the variation, again not necessarily by the same interval.
 Similar motion is indicated by SM, and contrary motion by CM.
 For the purposes of this analysis, similar motion includes any instances of parallel motion, and contrary motion any instances of oblique motion.
 In some cases, the upper voice of the variation moves parallel with Ein feste Burg while the bass line moves in a contrary manner.
 An effective counterpoint typically employs a fairly balanced mix of contrary and similar motion, something clearly evident with this mapping.

 Table 12.2 breaks down melodic conjunctions between Ein feste Burg and Variation III by note type.
-There are 7 types of shared melody notes with frequencies range from 2 to 9.
+There are 7 types of shared melody notes with frequencies ranging from 2 to 9.

 Table 12.3 gives a complete breakdown of all shared notes between Ein feste Burg and a piano reduction of Variation III.
 There are 72 shared notes spread out over 27 measures.